jonathanschilling/netlib-java/BUILDING.md

 # How to build netlib-java using Docker

-`netlib-java` consists of various bits and pieces.
+`netlib-java` consists of various bits and pieces:
-The `native-system` netlib libraries and their dependencies should be available on the target system.
+- The `native-system` netlib libraries and their dependencies should be available on the target system.
-The `native-ref` netlib libraries are shipped in the `jar`s along with the Java classes and have to be compiled for all supported target architectures and commonly found versions of `libgfortran`.
+- The `native-ref` netlib libraries are shipped in the `jar`s along with the Java classes and have to be compiled for all supported target architectures and commonly found versions of `libgfortran`.
-The `f2j-ref` netlib implementation is a pure Java version obtained from the original Fortran sources by use of `f2j`.
+- The `f2j-ref` netlib implementation is a pure Java version obtained from the original Fortran sources by use of `f2j`.

 All Java parts are compiled using `openjdk-8-jdk` and assembled using Apache `maven`.